plone/plone.api/docs/env.rst

 Debug mode
 ----------

-To know if your zope instance is running in debug mode, use :meth:`api.env.debug_mode`.
+To know if your Zope instance is running in debug mode, use :meth:`api.env.debug_mode`.

 .. code-block:: python